 B. Legal Remedies

-Community Disputes Resolution Tribunal (State Courts)
+Community Disputes Resolution Tribunals (State Courts)

 Refer to the following statutes and related subsidiary legislation on Singapore Statutes Online: